ufal/npfl114/exam/questions.md

   explicitly write over what is being normalized in case of fully connected layers, and in case of convolutional layers.
 [10]

-- Describe overall architecture of VGG-19 (you do not need to remember exact number of layers/filters, but you should describe which layers are used).
+- Describe overall architecture of VGG-19 (you do not need to remember the exact number of layers/filters, but you should describe which layers are used).
 [5]

 ####Questions@: ,Lecture 5 Questions
 - Describe overall architecture of ResNet.
-You do not need to remember exact number of layers/filters, but you should draw a bottleneck block (including the applications of BatchNorms and ReLUs) and state how residual connections work when the number of channels increases.
+You do not need to remember the exact number of layers/filters, but you should draw a bottleneck block (including the applications of BatchNorms and ReLUs) and state how residual connections work when the number of channels increases.
 [10]